Author's Guide

 Corrigendum

-Corrigendum can be issued if any major error/mistake is found in text/tables/figures of the manuscript.
-Changes in sequence of Authors, addition/deletion of authors are not allowed after acceptance, nor corrigendum will be issued for changes in sequence of Authors, corresponding Author(s) and their affiliations.
+Corrigendum can be issued if any major error/mistake is found in the text/tables/or figures of the manuscript.
+Changes in the sequence of Authors, addition/deletion of authors are not allowed after acceptance, nor a corrigendum will be issued for changes in the sequence of Authors, corresponding Author(s), and their affiliations.